 (B) For migrant and seasonal farmworkers, the first month for which the benefit group is certified following any period of one month or more during which they were not certified to participate.

-(d) For a new applicant to the GA, GAM, OSIP, or OSIPM program living in a nonstandard living arrangement, for the purposes of calculating the correct divisor in OAR 461-140-0296, the month in which the client would have been eligible had it not been for the disqualifying transfer of assets.
+(d) For a new applicant to the GA, GAM, OSIP, or OSIPM program applying for care in a nonstandard living arrangement, for the purposes of calculating the correct divisor in OAR 461-140-0296, the month in which the client would have been eligible had it not been for the disqualifying transfer of assets.

 (36) "In-kind income" means income in a form other than money (such as food, clothing, cars, furniture, and payments made to a third party).

 (a) The statutes of the state where the marriage occurred;

 (b) Except in the SNAP program, the common law of the state in which the two individuals previously resided while meeting the requirements for common law marriage in that state; or

 (c) The laws of a country in which the two individuals previously resided while meeting the requirements for legal or cultural marriage in that country.